Book

 How to give first aid for an inhaled foreign object.

 If you or your child inhales a foreign object, see your healthcare professional.
-If an inhaled foreign object causes choking, you'll need to perform first aid.
+Foreign objects are things that aren't meant to be inside the airways, such as peanuts, popcorn, coins and toy parts.
+If an inhaled foreign object causes choking, you need to perform first aid.

 When to seek emergency help

-If you're the only rescuer for someone who's choking give back blows and abdominal thrusts first.
+If you're the only rescuer for someone who's choking, first give back blows and belly thrusts, also called abdominal thrusts.
+These thrusts are a procedure called the Heimlich maneuver.
 Then call 911 or your local emergency number for help.
 If another person is there, have that person call for help while you give first aid.

 If you're alone and choking, call 911 or your local emergency number right away.
-Then, give yourself abdominal thrusts, also called the Heimlich maneuver, to remove the stuck object.
+Then, give yourself abdominal thrusts to remove the stuck object.

 Treatment